 Primary Care Occupational Therapy Children Phone: (021) 4927850

-Please visit Occupational Therapy for children and young people Cork Kerry Primary Care for details on the service and how to refer.
+Please visit Occupational Therapy for children, young people and adults Cork Kerry Primary Care for details on the service and how to refer.

 Community Physiotherapy Services are provided from the Local Health Office, helping people who have suffered an injury or illness to regain their health or mobility through exercise and movement.
 Tel: (021) 492 3415 (This phone line is available between:9am and 4.30pm Monday to Friday).